ita9naiwa/ita9naiwa.github.io/_posts/2020/2020-10-26-on-cogswell-reg.md

 \frac{\partial L}{\partial v_1} = \text{sign}(D^2- \text{distance}(v_1, v_2))[2 \text{distance}(v_1, v_2)\frac{\partial \text{distance}(v_1, v_2)}{\partial v_1}]
 $$

+I implemented this with Implicit library and tested on ML-1M dataset and found that about 6\% of performance gain was achieved.
 {% gist b328c43508193611a83c07ae0553a9f3 %}

 ### Note:
-I'm currently thinking how it works and finding any relationship between two regularizations.
+I'm currently thinking about how it works and finding any relationship between two regularizations.
-Anywho, there's a quite big performance gain with this regularization, even I don't know why it works
+Anywho, there's a quite big performance gain with this regularization even though I don't know why it works.

 ### References;